 With echoes of DEPECHE MODE’s Dave Gahan fused with XTC’s Andy Partridge apparent in lead vocalist James New’s altering tonality, this is complimented by a dense but fine melodic drama created in a style that could be best described as a very English take on modern pop.

 A brilliant new single ‘Ways To An End’ has just been released to formally launch MIRRORS into the wider public consciousness.
-Prior to one of their many London gigs this summer, James New talked to The Electricity Club about MIRRORS and their vehicle for refraction.
+Prior to one of their many London gigs this summer, James New talked about MIRRORS and their vehicle for refraction.

 How did the synthesizer first get into the heart of MIRRORS?